 Deschutes River White Water Rafting

-The River Drifters, located in the Lower Deschutes region, a stretch of 100-miles, runs several types of trips depending on the adventure you’re looking for.
+The River Drifters runs several types of trips depending on the adventure you’re looking for.
+They’re located in the Lower Deschutes region, a stretch of 100-miles, and a great weekend trip from Seattle.
 The company offers half-day, full-day and multiday rafting trips, with the full day trip being the most popular.

 The full-day tour covers about 14-miles of the Lower Deschutes, an approximately 5-6-hour trip, which I did as part of an excursion with UnCruise.
 But you can schedule your own trip with River Drifters, with a half-day trip costing around $55 and a full-day trip at around $80.
 They also offer group trips, family trips and again multi-day trips.
 This was my experience with them.

 My First Time White Water Rafting in Oregon